The French School

 With 650 pieces, the French School makes up half the collection of paintings.
 Although in terms of numbers the works are evenly spread throughout the period of classical art, the highlights of the collection are concentrated into the years 1630-1650 on the one hand, and the early 19th century on the other.

 Around 1800, the influence of David can be seen in the preparatory works of Lethière, Picot, Meynier, Fabre, Gros and Drolling.
-The transition of landscape painting to a genre in its own right, was ensured by Lantara and Bruandet, and subsequently by Michel.
-The most beautiful landscape in the collection remains anonymous, an evening view brought to life with a diagonal composition infused with poetry.
+The transition of landscape painting to a genre in its own right was ensured by Lantara and Bruandet, and subsequently by Georges Michel.
+The most beautiful landscape in the collection, now attributed to Houel, an evening view brought to life with a diagonal composition, infused with poetry.
 As for 19th century landscapes, the Magnins again chose originality: Girodet’s unusual small Italian landscapes followed those of Grailly, Chifflard, Bénouville and Margottet.
 The idea of an “amateur art collector’s cabinet of curiosities” was established in the intimist paintings of Granet, Eugène Devéria and Trouvé.
-The great era of classical 19th century painting is not overlooked: the history paintings of Delaroche and Evariste Fragonard, portraiture, taken to a high level by Guérin and Dubufe, and the Orientalism of Berchère, Dauzats and Belly.
+The great era of classical 19th century painting is not overlooked: the history paintings by Delaroche and Évariste Fragonard, portraiture, taken to a high level by Guérin and Dubufe, and the orientalism of Berchère, Dauzats and Belly.